Battlecruiser: World War II

-The Royal Navy deployed some of its battlecruisers during the Norwegian Campaign in April 1940.
+The Royal Navy deployed some of its battlecruisers during the Norwegian campaign in April 1940.
 The Gneisenau and the Scharnhorst were engaged during the action off Lofoten by Renown in very bad weather and disengaged after Gneisenau was damaged.
 One of Renown's 15-inch shells passed through Gneisenau's director-control tower without exploding, severing electrical and communication cables as it went and destroyed the rangefinders for the forward 150 mm (5.9 in) turrets.
 Main-battery fire control had to be shifted aft due to the loss of electrical power.
 Another shell from Renown knocked out Gneisenau's aft turret.
 The British ship was struck twice by German shells that failed to inflict any significant damage.
 She was the only pre-war battlecruiser to survive the war.

 In the early years of the war various German ships had a measure of success hunting merchant ships in the Atlantic.
 Allied battlecruisers such as Renown, Repulse, and the fast battleships Dunkerque and Strasbourg were employed on operations to hunt down the commerce-raiding German ships.
 The one stand-up fight occurred when the battleship Bismarck and the heavy cruiser Prinz Eugen sortied into the North Atlantic to attack British shipping and were intercepted by Hood and the battleship Prince of Wales in May 1941 in the Battle of the Denmark Strait.
-The elderly British battlecruiser was no match for the modern German battleship: within minutes, the Bismarck's 15-inch shells caused a magazine explosion in Hood reminiscent of the Battle of Jutland.
+Hood was destroyed when the Bismarck's 15-inch shells caused a magazine explosion.
 Only three men survived.

 The first battlecruiser to see action in the Pacific War was Repulse when she was sunk by Japanese torpedo bombers north of Singapore on 10 December 1941 whilst in company with Prince of Wales.
 She was lightly damaged by a single 250 kg bomb and near-missed by two others in the first Japanese attack.
 Her speed and agility enabled her to avoid the other attacks by level bombers and dodge 33 torpedoes.
 The last group of torpedo bombers attacked from multiple directions and Repulse was struck by five torpedoes.
 She quickly capsized with the loss of 27 officers and 486 crewmen; 42 officers and 754 enlisted men were rescued by the escorting destroyers.
 The loss of Repulse and Prince of Wales conclusively proved the vulnerability of capital ships to aircraft without air cover of their own.